↑ Find Your Part Fast

 Look for replacement globes, covers, diffusers, shades, and decorative glass pieces that match the fixture dimensions and mounting style.

-If you are replacing connectors, stakes, or a failed path light, this Portfolio 0688503 repair and parts guide shows which components typically fail first and what can be fixed before replacing the entire fixture.
+If you are replacing connectors, stakes, or a failed path light, this Portfolio 0688503 repair and parts guide shows which components typically fail first.

 Find globes and covers